-For nearly a year, Mrs. L. D. Roberts served as Organizing Regent.
+On June 15, 1923 Mount Lookout Chapter, NSDAR organized with 17 daughters.
+Mrs. L. D. Roberts served as Organizing Regent.
 The first regular chapter meeting was held on December 3, 1923.
 For many years, meetings were held in the members’ homes and local dues of 25 cents per member were assessed.

-In 1953, the chapter began perpetual care for the grave of Captain E. L. Berthoud in order to preserve the memory of an extraordinary Golden pioneer, explorer, soldier, and scientist.
-In 1975, the City of Golden took over the care, funded by Mount Lookout Chapter, as a Bicentennial project.
+- Perpetual care for the grave of Captain E. L. Berthoud.
+Captain Berthoud was an extraordinary Golden pioneer, explorer, soldier, and scientist.
+Care was later assumed by the city of Golden, funded by Mount Lookout Chapter as a Bicentennial project.